 - The Campus Center features meeting rooms, media rooms, a student publications suite, and dedicated space to support clubs and extracurricular activities.
 It is also home to our Center for Community Values and Action.

-- The new space will enhance the experience of every member of our community—our students, our alumni, our parents, and our faculty and staff members—who now have a common place to interact.
+- The new space has enhanced the experience of every member of our community—our students, our alumni, our parents, and our faculty and staff members—who now have a common place to interact.

 Our students are deeply invested in the passionate exchange of ideas.
 They debate, persuade, argue, and collaborate, in our classrooms, hallways, and on our playing fields.
 The dialogue never stops, whether it’s in person or in print.
 The Campus Center gives these dynamic conversations a home, reflecting the heart of our core values, and allowing us to grow as a community.